dev-protocol/protocol/docs/WHITEPAPER.md

 When Allocator Contract's `allocate` function is called, Property Contracts become able to receive Dev Tokens.
 Property Contract holders can withdraw Dev Tokens depending on their current balance.

-The number of Dev Tokens received depends on the index value of the non-economic property.
+The number of Dev Tokens received depends on the index value of the Internet asset.
 Property Contract holders can then trade their Dev Tokens on the exchanges.

 ![Allocate](https://raw.githubusercontent.com/dev-protocol/repository-token/whitepaper-v1/public/asset/whitepaper/Allocate.png)